tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 There had been a long silence on the line.
 "I remember being stabbed," Cecile had said, "and I remember her face the second after."
 She had paused.
 "She was horrified.
 I think she left because whatever was happening to her slipped for a second.”

+"I’ve know Iris for years," Cecile added eventually. “…She came to me crying one day in freshman year, and ended up talking about being abandoned by the saints and angels.”
+She paused again, before: “But Iris was an angel, so why couldn’t she be saved by them?”

 The line went quiet again.

-"I used to think I knew her better than anybody," Cecile said eventually. “"But now I'm not sure…”

-"We need to find her before the police do, because if they do—"
+"We need to find her before the police do.”
+I had argued.
+“Because if they do—"

 "We'll find her," Cecile had said.
 "But Kolby, I don't know what we're going to find.
 I'm not going in there with any assumptions.
 I think you shouldn't either."